UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/3_MoreCommands.md

 cat blank.txt
 ```

-Let's delete it as it's really a bit pointless.
+Let's delete it as it's really a bit of a pointless file.

 ```
 rm blank.txt